 The water stage “allows a creative portrayal of the area’s cultural heritage, using water puppetry and dragon boat racing.
 The show reflects beautiful Vietnamese music and the “peaceful sounds of rural northern Vietnam, like wooden drums, night crickets, brass gongs, and flowing water”.

 The Quintessence of Tonkin is a worthwhile performance.
 The music and magnificent visuals are extraordinary and impressive.
 The deeper meaning of the performance will likely escape many foreigners, and it might not be a great venue for solo travelers, unless you’re brave and speak fluent Vietnamese :).
-It was a lesson in trying to gracefully fit in and enjoy the awe-inspiring performance, in spite of the discomfort and awkwardness of sticking out like a proverbial “elephant in the room” – an exercise in the Buddhist virtue of patience.
+It was a lesson in trying to gracefully fit in and enjoy the awe-inspiring performance, in spite of the discomfort and awkwardness of sticking out like a proverbial “elephant in the room” – truly an exercise in the Buddhist virtues of patience and humility.